 This type of venture capital is a subset of the overall venture capital market.
-The funding provided is typically sourced through the capital budget of the corporation, as compared to that sourced from investors in the case of the independent venture capital fund.
-These corporate venture arms either invest in opportunities that have some level of strategic synergies with their company’s existing lines of business or they invest for financial objectives.
+Funding is typically sourced through the capital budget of the corporation, as compared to that sourced from investors in the case of the independent venture capital fund.
+These corporate venture arms either invest in ventures that have some level of strategic synergies with their company’s business or they invest because of financial objectives.
 The latter may make sense for privately held companies, but many would argue that financial returns should not be the objective of the publicly traded company.
 This is because, in theory, the public company investors’ interest is in the firm’s core business, and not necessarily in riskier venture investing.
-Should they be, they would likely be better served investing directly through a venture capital fund or other private equity vehicle which is focused on such investments.
+Should they be, they would likely be better served to invest directly through a venture capital fund or other private equity vehicles which is focused on such investments.

 Corporate venture units investing strategically may desire targets possess a close alignment with one of their core company businesses.

 This alignment is desired because the ultimate objective may be to acquire the startup and consolidate them with the company’s internal initiatives.
 In some cases, a direct alignment may not be apparent.
 In these cases, the CVC partner may be seeking complimentary opportunities or related emerging, disruptive technologies.